mrjloswald/mrjloswald.github.io/blueprint_for_reinventing_the_wheel.md

 I like reinventing the wheel.
 It's valueable and reflective and fun.
 But sometimes, a little structure helps a lot.
 This is a landing zone for thoughts, reflections, ideas, etc.
 ## Todo for 2019-20
+* Decide on archive format and tool
+* Go Through Google Classroom and Canvas and distill and archive classes into central repository
+  * 6th CS
+  * 7th CS
+  * 9th CS
+  * MAD
 * Plan for 7th Grade CS
   * Create new CT
   * Thinking about structuring code around map, filter, reduce